umami-hep/salt/docs/export.md

 ### Athena Validation

 You may see some warnings during export, but the `to_onnx` script will verify that there is a good level of compatability between the pytorch and ONNX model outputs, and that there are no `nan` or `0` values in the output.

-However, as a final check, you should verify the performance of your pytorch model against a version running from the TDD by following the instructions [here](https://training-dataset-dumper.docs.cern.ch/configuration/#dl2-config) to dump the scores of your converted model.
+However, as a final check, you should verify the performance of your pytorch model against a version running from the TDD.

+First, follow the instructions [here](https://training-dataset-dumper.docs.cern.ch/configuration/#dl2-config) to dump the scores of your export model.
 Please take note of the following considerations when comparing Athena and Python evaluated models:

 - Models in Athena are evaluated with full precision inputs.
 Make sure to dump using the TDD at full precision (use the provided flag `--force-full-precision`).
-- Models evaluated in Athena are not run for jets with less than two tracks (note: this may not longer be true).
 - Models evaluated in Python are limited to 40 input tracks, whereas models evaluated in Athena have no such limit.

 Once you have evaluated your model using the TDD, you should use the resulting h5 file to run `salt test`.
+Be sure to run with `--trainer.precision 32`.

-You can then the provided `compare_models` command to compare the scores of the two models.
+Finally, you can then the `compare_models` command to compare the scores of the two models.

 ```bash
 compare_models \